 In order to make this tightly fitted garment tailored to your own dimensions, we're going to make a pattern by using your body and four identical rectangles of fabric, approxiamately 30" long by 20" wide.
 Use a cheap cotton or muslin, and if you're very new to making a pattern, I recommend you use a large-blocked gingham (think Dorothy Gale's dress).
 The squares on the fabric can help you make sure things are even.
 Wear as little as possible on your upper body - ideally only a bra, or possibly also a tank top - or nothing at all if you happen to be a guy.

 Pin the two front panels together at the center seam, and the two back panels together at the center seam.
-Put your straight pins in parallel to the edge of the fabric, and put them at least an inch away from the edge of the fabric.
-Pin the backs to the fronts over the shoulders - you will make this pinning more precise as we go, but for now one pin on each side just above the shoulders will keep the panels from falling off of you.
+Put your straight pins in parallel to the edge of the fabric, and put them at least an inch away from the edge of the fabric, and have the raw edges at these seams facing out so you can easily adjust the pins as needed.
+Pin the back panels to the front panels over the shoulders - you will make this pinning more precise as we go, but for now one pin on each side just above the shoulders will keep the panels from falling off of you.